utshomax/postman-docs/src/pages/docs/administration/admin-overview.md

 ## Secure your Postman team

 You can secure your Postman team's users by setting up [SSO](/docs/administration/sso/intro-sso/), [SCIM](/docs/administration/scim-provisioning/scim-provisioning-overview/), and [domain verification and capture](/docs/administration/domain-verification-and-capture/domain-capture-overview/).
-You can also [manage your team's API keys](/docs/administration/managing-your-team/managing-api-keys/), utilize the [Secret Scanner](/docs/administration/managing-your-team/secret-scanner/) to detect exposed secrets, and access your team's [audit logs](/docs/administration/managing-your-team/audit-logs/) as needed.
+You can also [manage your team's API keys](/docs/administration/managing-your-team/managing-api-keys/), use the [Secret Scanner](/docs/administration/managing-your-team/secret-scanner/) to detect exposed secrets, and access your team's [audit logs](/docs/administration/managing-your-team/audit-logs/) as needed.